 Quo Artis is an international nonprofit organisation dedicated to fostering linkages among the realms of art, science, technology and ecology, serving as a conduit between professionals in these domains.
 The organization curates, coordinates, and facilitates exploratory journeys, symposiums, exhibitions and educational workshops.
 Additionally, it oversees commissioned project development and engages in research endeavors pertaining to the intersections of art, science, and the depletion of biodiversity.

-Quo Artis is a member of the Council of the Spanish Foundations for Science (Ministry of Science and Technology) and of the platform “For a Sea without Plastic” (promoted by Greenpeace) and, since its creation, collaborates with professionals and organizations of international reference, such as: MIT MediaLab, City University of London, Biennale di Venezia, Pushkin Museum of Fine Arts, Museum of Houston, Festival of Advanced Music Sónar, Watermill Foundation and Berlin School of Mind and Brain, among others.
+Quo Artis is a member of the Council of the Spanish Foundations for Science (Ministry of Science and Technology) and, since its creation, collaborates with professionals and organizations of international reference, such as: MIT MediaLab, Ars Electronica festival, City University of London, Biennale di Venezia, Museum of Houston, Festival of Advanced Music Sónar, Watermill Foundation and Berlin School of Mind and Brain, Center of Contemporary Culture of Barcelona (CCCB), among others.

 The foundation aims to establish itself as a reference space in the field of art and science, where artists and scientists can meet and develop collaborative networks.
 Quo Artis wants to contribute to the education of a responsible society, oriented towards a more sustainable future.

 Sensibility and respect for artists and scientists, for art and science.

 Collaboration between communities of different backgrounds and professional fields.

 Commitment to society through art and science, promoting responsible behaviours with human and non-human agents, as well as